mailsac/api-docs/source/includes/_messages.md

-bcc   | array of `Recipient` objects (see below) subject | email subject line savedBy | when starred, this is the `Account._id` originalInbox | same as inbox unless sent to the encryptedInbox inbox | email address to which this message belongs domain | hostname domain for the inbox received | ISO 8601 date and time string
+bcc   | array of `Recipient` objects (see below) subject | email subject line savedBy | when starred, this is the `Account._id` inbox | email address to which this message belongs domain | hostname domain for the inbox received | ISO 8601 date and time string